Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/README.md

 GHCN data can be download on https://www.ncei.noaa.gov/pub/data/ghcn/v4/.

-The directory `get_data` contains instructions and code to download and aggregate the data used for the analysis.
-See detailed instructions in `get_data/readme.md`.
-For convenience, the final aggregated datasets are already provided in the `data` folder.
+The directory `Getdata` contains instructions and code to download and aggregate the data used for the analysis.
+See detailed instructions in `Getdata/readme.md`.
+For convenience, the final aggregated datasets are already provided in the `Data` folder.

 ### Needed data to plot Figures